Charles Mason: Career after the Mason–Dixon line survey

-After completing the boundary survey in the United States, Mason returned to Greenwich where he continued work on Mayer's Lunar Tables.
+After completing the boundary survey in the Thirteen Colonies, Mason returned to Greenwich where he continued work on Mayer's Lunar Tables.
 He also contributed to the Nautical Almanac, working under Nevil Maskelyne, the fifth Astronomer Royal.

 On 27 September 1786, Mason wrote to Benjamin Franklin, whom he knew from his election to the American Philosophical Society in 1767 where Franklin was a founding member, informing him that he had returned to Philadelphia with his wife, seven sons, and one daughter.
 Mason was very ill and confined to his bed.
 Mason also shared with Franklin the design for an astronomical project.
 Mason provided no explanation for his return to the United States, and nothing more is known of Mason's proposed project.

 Mason died on 25 October 1786, in Philadelphia.
 He was buried there in Christ Church Burial Ground.

 Posthumous recognition

 The crater Mason on the Moon is named after him.

 Mason is one of the title characters of Thomas Pynchon's 1997 novel Mason & Dixon.
-The song "Sailing to Philadelphia", inspired by Pynchon's book, appears on Mark Knopfler's album of the same name; on the original version, Knopfler sings the role of Dixon and James Taylor that of Mason.
+The song "Sailing to Philadelphia", inspired by Pynchon's book, appears on both Mark Knopfler's album of the same name and the special edition of James Taylor's October Road album; with Knopfler singing the role of Dixon and Taylor that of Mason.

 Surveying organizations dedicated a memorial at his previously unmarked grave on 31 August 2013, using a Mason–Dixon line stone that was found displaced from its position.